Genome instability: Fragile Sites

 There are hotspots in the genome where DNA sequences are prone to gaps and breaks after inhibition of DNA synthesis such as in the aforementioned checkpoint arrest.
 These sites are called fragile sites, and can occur commonly as naturally present in most mammalian genomes or occur rarely as a result of mutations, such as DNA-repeat expansion.
-Rare fragile sites can lead to genetic disease such as fragile X mental retardation syndrome, myotonic dystrophy, Friedrich's ataxia, and Huntington's disease, most of which are caused by expansion of repeats at the DNA, RNA, or protein level.
+Rare fragile sites can lead to genetic disease such as fragile X intellectual disability syndrome, myotonic dystrophy, Friedrich's ataxia, and Huntington's disease, most of which are caused by expansion of repeats at the DNA, RNA, or protein level.
 Although, seemingly harmful, these common fragile sites are conserved all the way to yeast and bacteria.
 These ubiquitous sites are characterized by trinucleotide repeats, most commonly CGG, CAG, GAA, and GCN.
 These trinucleotide repeats can form into hairpins, leading to difficulty of replication.
 Under replication stress, such as defective machinery or further DNA damage, DNA breaks and gaps can form at these fragile sites.
 Using a sister chromatid as repair is not a fool-proof backup as the surrounding DNA information of the n and n+1 repeat is virtually the same, leading to copy number variation.
 For example, the 16th copy of CGG might be mapped to the 13th copy of CGG in the sister chromatid since the surrounding DNA is both CGGCGGCGG..., leading to 3 extra copies of CGG in the final DNA sequence.